-If you are looking for a guitar for a child aged 12, 13, 14, 15 or older, there are a lot of great beginner guitars.
-You have so many more options for teenagers because they are physically able to handle a full sized guitar.
-If you are a teen, or a parent of a teen and aren’t sure where to start, we have put together a post with a few things to consider when looking for the best guitar for your needs.
+If you are looking for a guitar for a child aged 12, 13, 14, 15 or older, there are a lot of great beginner options.
+You have so many more options for teenagers because they are physically able to handle a full-sized model.
+If you are a teen, or a parent of a teen and aren’t sure where to start, we have put together a post with a few things to consider when looking for the best instrument for your needs.
 We have also come up with a recommended list of some of our favorite beginner electric, classical, acoustic and acoustic electric styles guitars for various price ranges.

 Before you buy

 If you have never bought a guitar before, there are a couple of basic things to think about before you go shopping.
 The first thing you need to know to narrow down your search is to figure out what type you are looking for.

 The four major types are Electric, Acoustic, Classical, and Acoustic-Electric.